 I'd done it again.
-When I reflected back on what I had said, I realized that the phrase was contradictory because the pioneers who circled the wagon were not the native americans holding a pow wow, but I doubted that that was what Uncle and Henry were confused by.
+When I reflected back on what I had said, I realized that the phrase was contradictory because the pioneers who circled the wagon were not the Native Americans holding a pow wow, but I doubted that was what Uncle and Henry were confused by.
 My words were about as American west as you could get.
 It was no wonder they were confused.

 "Sorry, I mean we need to gather all the interested parties because there is safety in numbers and talk about what is going on, so we can make a plan."

 Uncle nodded apprehensively, still trying to wrap his head around my previous statement.
 "We'll invite Mr. Tanner and Alexander for tea this afternoon."

 When breakfast was over, Henry and Uncle made to get up.
 They usually spent their morning working in the upstairs office, looking over books, and making business and inventment decisions.
 When Aberforth Hamm was institutionalized the family fortune was permanently transferred to Henry.
 He had a natural mind for business and under Uncle Cunningham's careful tutelage, Henry's fortune had grown significantly.
 Since he never spent it on anything, except his father's bills and mother's allowance, Uncle thought that his fortune might be bigger than ours in ten or twenty years.